centaurus22/ruhrpottmetaller-editor/docs/_includes/09-contact.md

 # Contact
-If you have any question, write an e-mail also to thorres [at] brothersofgrey [dot] net.
+If you have any questions, write an e-mail to thorres [at] brothersofgrey [dot] net.